wodby/docs/includes/containers/xhprof.md

+!!! warning "Must know before using XHProf"
+    * XHProf decreases performance and increases resources usage.
+Be careful while using in production
+    * XHProf traces files may take a lot of disk space

 XHProf viewer allows you view and analyze XHProf traces output and generate call graphs for visualisation.
-To use XHProf first enable Tideways XHProf profiler by adding environment variable `$PHP_XHPROF=1`
+To use XHProf first enable XHProf extension (by Tideways) by adding the environment variable `$PHP_XHPROF=1` to your PHP container.

 Use the following example snippet to profile your code: